joe-lloyd/GettingMEAN/README.md

 Angular and jQuery dont always play nice, bootstrap is built with jQuery and so can sometimes cause a little trouble in an angular app.
 By using the "Bootstrap.ui" we get a full bootstrap library that uses angular to perform any JavaScript tasks.
 This means less bugs and more productivity.

 ##Express JS
 Usind Express JS Generator we have a basic app lay out. the public folder holds the angular app.
+Express JS is allowing me to Create routes in my app, each route has some sort of an api to allow for CRUD in the app.

+##Mongo DB
+You wont find mongo DB in the repository because when vertioning we do not add the data.
+Instead mongo DB is in the package.json file as 2 dependencies, Mongoose and mongod. mongoose allows for schema to be created to base my objects off for CRUD opperations.
+Check the modles dir or any of the routes, they hold the api that allows for data manipulation.

+##Node JS
-To turn the server on enter this into the cmd line `DEBUG=myapp npm start`
+Node JS is our web server, it allows us access to Express and the mongoose/mongod packages via npm (node package manager).
+We run the server by entering this into the cmd line `DEBUG=myapp npm start`